XimeraProject/ximeraFirstSteps/README.md

-## Developping on your own PC
+## Developing on your own PC

-or if working on your own PC at http://localhost:2000/ximerafirststeps
+If you prefer to work locally on your own PC, it is strongly advised to use Docker as explained [here](README_localsetup.md).

 ## Publishing the course(s) to a public Ximera server (requires a GPG key)